javierllaca/lute-tab/README.txt

 Subsequent lines consist of note and duration parameters in the following format:

 (Note)			(Duration)
-StringLetter		[<Fraction>] [.]
+StringLetter		[<Fraction>][.]

 Example:

-3a	1/8 .
+3a	1/8.

-(Reads as: third string, fret a (open string), dotted eighth note duration)
+(third string, fret a (open string), dotted eighth note duration)

 Note and duration parameters are separated by a tab ('\t') character.

-The dot ('.') and fraction are separated by a space (' ') character.
+Note parameters are required.
 Duration parameters are optional.
 	A fraction may be entered without a dot.
-The dot is invalid without a fraction.
+	A dot may not be entered without a fraction.

-Each note/duration pair occupies an entire line.
+Bar lines are denoted by a comma (',')

-Bar lines are denoted by a comma (','), also occupying one line.
+Refer to sample input file for more details.